stetson06/stetson06.github.io/_posts/2021-11-30-document-alignment-nlp.md

 •	Digital Platform Conductor Tools
 •	Named Data Networking (NDN)

-Each ET had a description that wsa captured in a separate Word file.
+Each ET had a description that was captured in a separate Word file.
 An example for one of the ETs, "Generative AI", is captured below:
-Generative AI: AI techniques that learn from existing artifacts to generate new, realistic content (images, text, audio, code) that reflects the characteristics of the training data but does not repeat it.
-(In 2021, this was just beginning to rise significantly).
+**Generative AI: AI techniques that learn from existing artifacts to generate new, realistic content (images, text, audio, code) that reflects the characteristics of the training data but does not repeat it.** (In 2021, this was just beginning to rise significantly).

 We posted all the Word files onto our working repository, ready for Python to come calling!